-Infinity Property and Casualty (NAS: IPCC) came in under analyst's estimates last quarter, but now have a chance to fix things this quarter.
-The company will unveil its latest earnings on Thursday, August 4.
-Infinity Property and Casualty is a holding company that, through subsidiaries, provides personal automobile insurance with a concentration on nonstandard auto insurance.
+If Infinity Property and Casualty (NAS: IPCC) misses estimates again it will be the third consecutive quarter for the company.
+The company will unveil its latest earnings on Friday.
+Infinity Property and Casualty is a holding company that has subsidiaries that provide personal automobile insurance with a concentration on nonstandard auto insurance.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Infinity Property and Casualty with analysts unanimously rating it hold.
-Analysts haven't adjusted their rating of Infinity Property and Casualty for the past three months.
+Buy, sell, or hold?: Analysts think investors should stand pat on Infinity Property and Casualty with four of five analysts rating it hold.
+While analysts still rate the stock a moderate sell, they are a little more optimistic about it compared to three months ago.

-Revenue Forecasts: On average, analysts predict $258.4 million in revenue this quarter.
-That would represent a rise of 8.9% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $266.8 million in revenue this quarter.
+That would represent a rise of 7% from the year-ago quarter.

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.86 per share.
-Estimates range from $0.73 to $1.11.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.62 per share.
+Estimates range from $0.61 to $0.64.

 What our community says:

-Infinity Property and Casualty's profit has risen year over year by an average of 56.2%.
+Infinity Property and Casualty's income has fallen year-over-year by an average of 45% over the past five quarters.
 Revenue has now gone up for three straight quarters.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.